 For export: service Track & Trace Export

 This service offers 24/7 insight into all export shipments at shortsea and ferry terminals: from the moment of arrival from the hinterland until the departure to sea.
 Your transporter is expected to use Track & Trace Export to verify whether the customs documents are known at the terminal prior to departing for said terminal.
 Without correctly pre-notified customs documents, the transporter will not be granted access to the terminal.
-His driver is then referred to a temporary parking location in the port area.
+His driver is then referred to a public parking location.
 In consultation with his planner or you as a client, the formalities can still be arranged.

 Costs and registration Track & Trace Export